 Denying the Obvious

-Tuesday, January 28, is Superior Mesenteric Artery Syndrome Awareness day.
-Forget zebras, SMAS is the unicorn of rare illnesses.
-Only .013% have SMAS, one in three individuals do not survive.
+Tuesday, January 28, is Superior Mesenteric Artery Syndrome Awareness Day.
+Forget zebras; SMAS is the unicorn of rare illnesses.
+Only .013% have SMAS, and one in three individuals do not survive.
 These numbers alone are frightening, but they are merely numbers.
-When you witness your daughter suffer day in day out, those numbers become real.
+When you witness your daughter suffer day in and day out, those numbers become real.
 This battle is isolating and lonely.
-I am asking our friends and family to show your support of Jayde as she struggles to find the strength to battle this illness again.
+I am asking our friends and family to show your support for Jayde as she struggles to find the strength to battle this illness again.
 Purple is the color of SMAS awareness.
+On Tuesday, please show your purple on Facebook or Instagram with the hashtags #smasawareness and #jrsjourney No, your photos will not heal her, but on the days when she feels afraid, angry, frustrated, and hopeless, she will know she has an army rooting her on.

 Comments